kowalcj0/gee/README.md

 # How to run your project
-At the moment this script works well on Linux OSes (tested on Linux Mint 13,14,15, Ubuntu 12.04).
+Gee/JMeter-ec2 can be executed locally on you computer or using a CI system like Jenkins.
-Moreover it can be easily scheduled for execution on CI system like Jenkins.
+At the moment this script works well on tested on Linux Mint 13,14,15, Ubuntu 12.04, RedHat 5.

 ## How to run it locally
 Once you have everything in place, simply run: